RutikKulkarni/Bank-Bot/README.md

 # Bank-Bot
 Banking chatbot which can guide a person with any banking queries.
 Bank Bot provide 24/7 client support, so existing and potential customers can try and solve their banking problems after work hours and on weekends.

+### requirements
+ChatterBot-0.8.4
+simple-websocket-server

 ### How to run
 1) Once you downloaded this project , Make sure you install the python packages mentioned in requirement.txt.